 - Make fair, accurate and timely disclosures and respond to queries and information requests in a timely fashion.

-- Seek to resolve issues with HMRC to resolve issues by agreement where possible.
+- Seek to resolve issues with HMRC by agreement where possible.

 - Ensure all interactions with HMRC are conducted in an open, collaborative and professional manner.